-Future legislation and/or regulation designed to reduce GHG emissions could make some of our activities uneconomic to maintain or operate.
+We believe it is likely that future governmental legislation and/or regulation on the federal, state and regional levels, may require us either to limit GHG emissions associated with our operations, pay additional taxes or to purchase allowances for such emissions.
+These legislative and/or regulatory initiatives could make some of our activities uneconomic to maintain or operate.
 Further, we may not be able to pass on the higher costs to our customers or recover all costs related to complying with GHG regulatory requirements.
-Our future results of operations, cash flows or financial condition could be affected adversely if such costs are not recovered through regulated rates or otherwise passed on to our customers.
+Our future results of operations, financial position or cash flows could be affected adversely if such costs are not recovered or otherwise passed on to our customers.
+However, we cannot predict precisely what form these future regulations will take, the stringency of the regulations or when they may become effective.